 - Pour in the stock, water, and add the potatoes.
 Stir, bring to a boil, then cover and lower heat to medium low.
 Simmer for 30 minutes.

-- Finally, stir in the red wine vinegar and parsley.
+- Stir in the red wine vinegar and parsley.
+Add in the bacon, reserving a bit for garnish, if desired.
+Give it a good stir.
 Serve with crusty bread for a hearty meal.